bertw2002/Terminal-Minesweeper/README.md

 # 05.01.2019
 Albert: Today, I made the driver class and tested the Tile class, and made some fixes so it should be fully working now.
 I also tweaked the board constructors so they don't include number of mines.

+# 06.01.2019
+Julian: Today, finished assignNumbers() (not tested) and and put some exception handling in the board constructor.
+Also, I added the scanner with currenttimemillis in the Minesweeper class.

+Albert: Today, I fixed the board class so it should be fully working.
+(Haven't tested yet) I also fixed an error in the toString for the board class, but I still have to work on the horizontal locators.

+# 07.01.2019
+Albert: Today, I decided to make the horizontal locators letters instead of numbers because they are too clunky and made the change.
+Also, I tweaked the board constructor so that capitals don't matter making life easier for the player.